-- 1. The COVID pandemic situation and the requirements for prevention against COVID pandemic affected financially all dentists.
-The number of patients also decreased in 2021.
-We tried to adapt to the new sanitary conditions.
-Unfortunately, the increase of fees with 50% in 2021 and 100% in 2022 did significantly affect all dentists in Romania. - 2.
-Oral health professionals are currently not permitted to administer COVID-19 diagnostic tests in Romania and will also not permitted to administer the COVID-19 vaccine as part of our country's planned vaccination program. - 3.
+1. The increase of fees with 50% in 2022 did significantly affect all dentists in Romania.

+- 2. The change of regulation and the decrease of CME providers are creating troubles to dentist to accumulate the mandatory 200 CME credits every 5 years. - 3.
 Botox and Fillers cannot be performed anymore by dentist unless they are attending a course which was never organized until now.